top of page

 For example, you may need more than one guardian dog if you have multiple pastures of animals.

-2. Prepare for your guardian dog’s needs
+2. Preparing for your guardian dog

 Another important thing to consider is where your livestock guardian dog will be living, and how you will care for them on a day-to-day basis.